Party like it's 2019: N.C. Folk Festival getting there

 Couples, sections — those toddlers with their grandparents, with older siblings.
 By themselves.
 In-person.

-After the multicultural North Carolina Folk Festival went virtual in 2020, it returned to Greensboro this weekend with about three dozen acts from genres as diverse as hip-hop, jazz, Western swing and Southern rock.
-It continues through 6 p.m.
+After the multicultural North Carolina Folk Festival went virtual in 2020, it returned to Greensboro last weekend with about three dozen acts from genres as diverse as hip-hop, jazz, Western swing and Southern rock.
+It continued through 6 p.m.
 Sunday.

 “This is our first time here and I wasn’t sure what to expect,” lead singer Alsarah of the group Alsarah & the Nubatones said after leaving the stage.